lewellyn/previous/readme.previous.txt

 - Shortcuts do not work properly or overlap with host commands on some platforms.
 - The clock does not tick accurately.
 Real time clock power-on test may fail sporadically on fast host systems.
+- FPU only works on x86 hosts.
-- Mac OS X: When minimizing and maximizing the application window there might occur a blue layer above the window’s contents.
+- Mac OS X: When minimizing and maximizing the application window there might occur a blue layer above the window's contents.
 This is an SDL bug.
-- Mac OS X: The native GUI is still showing Hatari´s preferences.
+- Mac OS X: The native GUI is still showing Hatari's preferences.

  5) Running Previous